Dhoti

 A Dogra dancer wears a dhoti, at a theatre in Jammu.

 The dhoti is an ankle-length breechcloth, wrapped around the waist and the legs, in resemblance to the shape of trousers.
 The dhoti is a garment of ethnic wear for men in the Indian subcontinent.
 The dhoti is fashioned out of a rectangular piece of unstitched cloth, of usually around 4 yd in length.

 An illustration of dhoti-clad recruits in the British Indian Army.

-The dhoti is the male counterpart of the sari, worn by females to religious and secular ceremonies (functions).
+The dhoti is the male counterpart to the sari, worn by women to religious and secular ceremonies (functions).
 A pitambar is a yellow silk dhoti worn on auspicious occasions.
 Dhotis must not be confused with "readymade panchakachams" or "dhoti pants", which are a new ready to wear trend, popular among women and typical of children.
 Although the terms mundu or veshti are used interchangeably with "dhoti", they are different from the dhoti, which is "looped" or wrapped around the legs, in the form of trousers or pants.
-The dhoti is better known as panchakacham in South India, which may even be worn while doing dances such as moonwalks.
+The dhoti is better known as panchakacham in South India, which may even be worn while doing dances such as the moonwalk.